IFL Madrid is 100% independent, so our rules are our own and are not subject to the INFS, the RFEF, UEFA or FIFA.

-2.2 There can be an unlimited number of substitutes, but they must be made when the ball is dead and the player must enter the pitch from behind their own goal line.
+2.2 There can be an unlimited number of substitutes, but they must be made when the ball is dead, in possession of the team making the substitution (unless after a goal or half-time), and the incoming player must enter the pitch from behind their own goal line.

 2.3 Corners will be taken thrown in by hand from behind the head.
 Corners are indirect.

 2.4 When the ball leaves the pitch by the touchline, ‘kick ins’ will be taken (i.e. brought back into play by foot).
 ‘Kick ins’ are indirect.